DanielWillett/Unturned.MSBuild/README.md

 # Features
 * Easily reference Unturned and LDM (RocketMod) libraries.
 * Optionally copy them to your project directory allowing someone to work on the project without Unturned installed, and keep them updated simply by building the project while having Unturned installed.
+  * This is also useful for automated CI/CD build tools.
 * Copies documentation from Unity installation if found.
 * Adds default global usings to improve development experience.
 * Adds #define constants for the current version of Unity.
-* Installs `Microsoft.Build.CopyOnWrite` to add CoW support to MSBuild for file systems that support it.
+* Enables `Microsoft.Build.CopyOnWrite` to add CoW support to MSBuild for file systems that support it.
 * Directly references the game using the `<Reference>` item, doesn't actually contain the Unturned assemblies.
+* Compatible with Publicizer.
+* Automatically references the latest installed version of the game without having to update the package.
+  * Certain updates like UnityEngine a version change may require a package update.

 # Usage
+This package is installed using the csproj file which needs to use the new .NET SDK format.
+If your project was created for .NET Framework and uses the old csproj format, you can upgrade to the new format using [this tool](https://github.com/hvanbakel/CsprojToVs2017/tree/master?tab=readme-ov-file#quick-start).
 ```xml
 <ItemGroup>

     <!-- Add a reference to this package -->